zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 You can deploy controls to block privileged account access to application data and control sensitive operations inside the database with Database Vault.

-Through the analysis of privileges and roles, you can increase the security of existing applications by using least privilege best practices.
+Through the analysis of privileges and roles, you can increase the security of existing applications by using least-privilege best practices.

-Oracle Database Vault secures existing database environments transparently, eliminating costly and time consuming application changes.
+Oracle Database Vault secures existing database environments transparently, eliminating costly and time-consuming application changes.

 Oracle Database Vault enables you to create a set of components to manage security for your database instance.

-These components are as follows:
+These components are:

 - **Realms**

 A realm is a protection zone inside the database where database schemas, objects, and roles can be secured.
 For example, you can secure a set of schemas, objects, and roles that are related to accounting, sales, or human resources.
 After you have secured these into a realm, you can use the realm to control the use of system and object privileges to specific accounts or roles.
-This enables you to provide fine-grained access controls for anyone who wants to use these schemas, objects, and roles.
+This enables you to provide context-aware access controls for anyone who wants to use these schemas, objects, and roles.

 - **Command rules**

-A command rule is a special security policy that you can create to control how users can execute almost any SQL statement, including SELECT, ALTER SYSTEM, database definition language (DDL), and data manipulation language (DML) statements.
+A command rule is a special security policy that you can create to control under which conditions users can execute almost any SQL statement, including SELECT, ALTER SYSTEM, database definition language (DDL), and data manipulation language (DML) statements.
-Command rules must work with rule sets to determine whether the statement is allowed.
+Command rules work with rule sets to determine whether the statement is allowed.

 - **Factors**

 A factor is a named variable or attribute, such as a user location, database IP address, or session user, which Oracle Database Vault can recognize and use to make access control decisions.
-You can use factors in rules to control activities such as authorizing database accounts to connect to the database or the execution of a specific database command to restrict the visibility and manageability of data.
+You use factors in rules to control activities such as authorizing database accounts to connect to the database or the execution of a specific database command to restrict the visibility and manageability of data.
 Each factor can have one or more identities.
 An identity is the actual value of a factor.
 A factor can have several identities depending on the factor retrieval method or its identity mapping logic.

+- **Rule**

+The rule within a rule set is a PL/SQL expression that evaluates to true or false.
+You can have the same rule in multiple rule sets.

 - **Rule sets**

 A rule set is a collection of one or more rules that you can associate with a realm authorization, command rule, factor assignment, or secure application role.
 The rule set evaluates to true or false based on the evaluation of each rule it contains and the evaluation type (All True or Any True).
-The rule within a rule set is a PL/SQL expression that evaluates to true or false.
-You can have the same rule in multiple rule sets.

 - **Secure application roles**

-A secure application role is a special Oracle Database role that can be enabled based on the evaluation of an Oracle Database Vault rule set.
+A Database Vault secure application role is a special Oracle Database role that can be enabled based on the evaluation of an Oracle Database Vault rule set.

 Oracle Database Vault provides a set of PL/SQL interfaces and packages that let you configure these components.
 In general, the first step you take is to create a realm composed of the database schemas or database objects that you want to secure.